wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Structural Analysis/Static Equilibrium.md

 ## Forms of Forces - Methods of Analyzing Physical Quantities
 ### Scalar Form Analysis
 I.e. Magnitude and Direction Form.
+	Where the vector is scaled according to its magnitude, in a given direction.
 Overall magnitude and angle(s) to indicate direction.
 ##### 2Dimensional
 ![[Pasted image 20240503162507.png]]